Rowland Hall students take wild ride on gravity cars

-Cole's favorite part of the day was his first ride the time he didn't crash down the sidewalk bordering 800 South at Rowland Hall.
+Josh's favorite part of the day was his first ride the time he didn't crash down the sidewalk bordering 800 South at Rowland Hall.

-"Even though everybody crashed it was fun and we had a good time.
+"Even though everybody crashed, it was fun and we had a good time.
 Nobody got seriously injured.
 Nobody broke an arm," he said.